factoreminv/factoreminv.github.io/_pages/about.md

 I wrote two papers on the mathematical foundations of ML, advised by Orhan Arıkan.
 Recently I started working with Tolga Mete Duman on finding new bounds for the information capacity of the binary deletion channel.

-I also work on knowledge graph complation and goal planning for robotics in my free time.
+I also work on knowledge graph completion and goal planning for robotics in my free time.

 If you are mathematically inclined, please take a look at [Monthly Math Problems](https://math.bilkent.edu.tr/prob-month.html)